 Possible problem #2: Your septic tank is too full

-Another problem when your septic system smells like sewage can be that your septic tank may be too full and need to be pumped out.
+Another problem when your septic system smells like sewage is that your tank may be too full and need to be pumped out.
 A full septic tank can cause the sewage to back up into the pipes or overflow into the drain field, creating a foul odor.
 This can also damage your plumbing system, contaminate your groundwater, and pose health risks for you and your family.

-You should have your septic tank pumped out every 3 to 5 years, depending on the size of your tank and the number of people in your household.
+It would help if you had your septic tank pumped out every 3 to 5 years, depending on the size of your tank and the number of people in your household.
 The average cost of septic tank pumping in the US is about $400, but it can vary depending on your location, tank size, and service provider.

-Possible problem #3: Damage of septic tank
+Possible problem #3: Damage to the septic tank

-If the cover is cracked or broken, you should replace it with a new one as soon as possible.
+If the cover is cracked or broken, replace it with a new one as soon as possible.
 You can contact a septic system professional to help you find and install a suitable cover for your septic tank.

 Possible problem #4: Plumbing vent clogged or frozen